And being fully assured that what he had promised, he was also able to perform. Romans 4:21

 From the Korahites, Meshelemiah the son of Kore, of the sons of Asaph.

-8 All these were of the sons of Obed-Edom: they and their sons and their brothers, able men in strength for the service: 62 of Obed-Edom.
+8 All these were descendants of Obed-Edom: they and their sons and their brothers were strong men, capable for service: 62 of Obed-Edom.

 9 Meshelemiah had sons and brothers, valiant men, eighteen.

 10 Also Hosah, of the descendants of Merari, had sons: Shimri the chief (for though he was not the firstborn, yet his father made him chief),

 11 Hilkiah the second, Tebaliah the third, and Zechariah the fourth.
 All the sons and brothers of Hosah were thirteen.

 12 These divisions of the gatekeepers, corresponding to their leading men, had duties, like their brothers did, to minister in the house of the Lord.
 13 They cast lots, the small as well as the great, according to their ancestral families, for every gate.

 14 The lot for the East Gate fell to Shelemiah.
 Then for Zechariah his son, a wise counselor, they cast lots, and his lot came out to the North Gate.

 15 To Obed-Edom, the South Gate, and to his sons the storehouses.